ppumang/ppumang.github.io/_posts/2022-10-04-How does bitcoin network work?.md

 1. When mining nodes receive this transaction data, they add the data to their mempool( transaction pool )
 1. When a mining node includes the transaction to their candidate block's transactions list and wins the competition, the transaction is now recorded in bitcoin chain forever

-- This process seems inefficient with all the iterations
+This process seems inefficient with all the iterations.
-- This inefficiency is a result of trade-off with decentralization, but in some level, this inefficiency can be reduced by using caches and data structures, which we will cover in future articles
+This inefficiency is a result of trade-off with decentralization, but in some level, this inefficiency can be reduced by using caches and data structures, which we will cover in future articles.